OUR BREEDING PHILOSOPHY

 My biggest responsibility is to do no harm.
-I have listed below some guidelines I follow to ensure the well being of my dogs.
-I have set these policies based around my vet's professional opinions that they have shared with me, my own extensive experience with raising and owning dogs and with my personal belief that dogs deserve to be treated with kindness and respect and cherished for all the love and joy they bring us.
+I have listed below some guidelines I follow to ensure the wellbeing of my dogs.
+I have set these policies based around my vet's professional opinions that they have shared with me, my own extensive experience with raising and owning dogs and with my personal belief that dogs deserve to be treated with kindness and respect, cherished for all the love and joy they bring us.

 All of my dogs are family pets.